winniethemu/speakeasy/README.md

 # Speakeasy Color Theme

-A quiet version of the Solarized Light color theme.
+A quiet version of the Solarized Light color theme with more grey and less blue.

 **Enjoy!**